Approved by the Church on January 31, 2018

-The nominating committee will be appointed by the pastor, or in the absence of the pastor the interim pastor, or in the absence of the interim pastor the chairman of the deacons, in April of each year and will consist of five (5) members including the chairman.
+The nominating committee will be appointed by the pastor, or in the absence of the pastor the interim pastor, or in the absence of the interim pastor the chairman of the deacons, in April of each year and will consist of three (3) members including the chairperson.
 The nominating committee shall lead the church in filling all church elected leadership positions filled by volunteers.
-They shall focus, first, on organization leaders, Sunday School superintendent and Discipleship Training superintendent who, in turn, after their election, will be charged with the responsibility of reorganizing the respective organizations in counsel with the pastor.
-The committee should present a final recommendation to the church at the July Quarterly business meeting.
+They shall focus, first, on organization leaders, such as Sunday School director who, in turn, after election, will be charged with the responsibility of reorganizing the respective organizations in council with the pastor.
+The committee should, if possible, present a final recommendation to the church at the July Quarterly Business meeting.

 Section 3.
 Personnel committee

 The church personnel committee will consist of three (3) members.
 It shall assist the church in matters relating to employed personnel excluding the pastor and other professional personnel.
 They shall develop and recommend policies and procedures to the church for these employed personnel.
 After consultation with the pastor, the committee will, in turn, present all personnel for approval by the church.